yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 The diagram above illustrates how `CodeAgent.run()` operates, following the [ReAct framework](https://huggingface.co/papers/2210.03629), which is currently the preferred approach for building multi-step agents.
 We introduced the `MultiStepAgent` in the previous section, which serves as the core building block for smolagents.
 Within these agents, we can incorporate a `CodeAgent`, as we will see in this example.

-A `CodeAgent` performs actions through a cycle of steps, with existing variables and knowledge being incorporated into the agent’s logs as follows:
+A `CodeAgent` performs actions through a cycle of steps, with existing variables and knowledge being incorporated into the agent's logs as follows:

 1. The system prompt is stored in a `SystemPromptStep`, and the user query is logged in a `TaskStep`.